Contrast-Security-OSS/docs/content/admin/org_settings/integrations/JIRA.md

 ## Add a Configuration

 In the **Integrations** page, click **Connect** in the Jira row.
 In the **Connect with Jira** form, add the name for the bugtracker entry, the username and the API token for the account connected to Jira in the appropriate fields.
-The Jira URL must be accessible from the Contrast UI instance being configured.
+The Jira URL must be accessible from the Contrast UI instance being configured

 > **Note:** Contrast saves the username, API token and Jira URL entered in your configuration as a set of credentials.
 See the ** Credential Sets** section for more details.